 Finally, String said, "Cait.
-I realized something else while you were gone that day—meeting you was the best thing that ever happened to me, even though I didn't realize it until almost two years later."
+I remembered something else while you were gone that day—meeting you was the best thing that ever happened to me, even though I didn't realize it until almost two years later."
 He glanced down at his wife and wasn't in the least surprised to see her beautiful blue-green eyes filling with tears.

 "Thanks, String," Caitlin replied.
 "I—I really needed to hear that."
 Without another word, she pulled his head down to hers, and claimed his lips with her own.